 Best Time to Surf Bundaberg 📅

-• Summer (December–February) ☀️ — NE swells add variety and fun playful waves; warmer water, more consistent small sessions but afternoon onshores possible.
+- Summer (December–February) ☀️ — NE swells add variety and fun playful waves; warmer water, more consistent small sessions.
+Mornings are usually best before afternoon sea breezes turn onshore.
+Great for long, mellow rides and families.

-• Winter (June–August) ❄️ — SSE swells bring slightly bigger/more consistent waves; offshore mornings ideal, but can be variable.
+- Winter (June–August) ❄️ — SSE swells bring slightly bigger and more consistent waves; offshore mornings (often SE/SW) create clean faces.
+More variable than further north, but can deliver fun punchy sessions when it lines up.

 🌊 Example forecast for Elliott Heads